Lunarbits222/Lunarbits222/README.md

 222 commemorates the date of 2.22 (February 22, 2024) in which 222 art, Bitcoin and digital projects landed in a timecapsule on the moon [Lunaprise -IM1 Mission] including the Lunarbits project

+##Community

+Lunarbits boasts a vibrant community of over 200,000 registered members across social media, amplified by partnerships with Grammy-winning artists, Stan Lee collectibles, and sports memorabilia creators.
+Campaigns leveraging these influencers have reached an estimated 2.3 billion fans, with the lunar mission generating 3 billion global media impressions.

+Social Media:
+X: x.com/lunarbits_222
+Telegram: t.me/lunarbits222
+Linktree: linktr.ee/lunarbits222

+Note: Lunarbits avoids Discord to align with institutional investor preferences and mitigate risks of hacks and scams prevalent on the platform.

 # Lunarbits Tokenomics

 Total Supply Authorized 222.222 Million Lunarbits Tokens ( 100%)